Resolutions of moduli spaces and homological stability: On complexes of arcs in surfaces

 \subsection{Arcs in orientable surfaces}

-Let $\Sigma$ be an orientable surface with boundary, and let $b_0$, $b_1$ be distinct points on $\partial \Sigma$.
-Let $BX(\Sigma, \{b_0, b_1\}, \{b_0\})$ be Harer's simplicial complex \cite{H}, whose vertices are isotopy classes of properly embedded arcs in $\Sigma$ from $b_0$ to $b_1$, and a collection of such span a simplex if they have representatives which are disjoint and do not disconnect $\Sigma$.
+Let $\Sigma$ be a connected orientable surface with boundary, and let $b_0$, $b_1$ be distinct points on $\partial \Sigma$.
+Let $BX(\Sigma, \{b_0, b_1\}, \{b_0\})$ be Harer's simplicial complex \cite{H}, whose vertices are isotopy classes of properly embedded arcs in $\Sigma$ from $b_0$ to $b_1$ which do not disconnect $\Sigma$, and a collection of such span a simplex if they have representatives which are disjoint and do not disconnect $\Sigma$.
 For any simplex $\sigma \subset BX(\Sigma, \{b_0, b_1\}, \{b_0\})$, one can order the arcs clockwise at $b_0$ and anticlockwise at $b_1$, and compare these orderings.
 Let $B_0(\Sigma)$ denote the subcomplex consisting of those simplices where these two orderings agree.
-If $b_0, b_1$ lie on the same boundary component, this is the complex of the same name of Ivanov \cite{Ivanov} and we recover his theorem on its connectivity.
-We are grateful to N. Wahl for suggesting the following line of argument.
+If $b_0, b_1$ lie on the same boundary component, this is the complex of the same name defined by Ivanov \cite{Ivanov}, and we recover his theorem on its connectivity.
+We are grateful to Nathalie Wahl for suggesting the following line of argument.

-\begin{thm} $B_0(\Sigma)$ is $(g-2)$-connected. \end{thm} \begin{proof} Note that the theorem is clearly true for $g \leq 1$, as then the complex is either empty or discrete (so a wedge of copies of $S^0$).
+\begin{thm} If $\Sigma$ has genus $g$, then $B_0(\Sigma)$ is $(g-2)$-connected. \end{thm} \begin{proof} Note that the theorem is clearly true for $g \leq 1$: if $g=0$ then we require the complex to be $(-2)$-connected, which is no condition, and if $g=1$ then we require it to be $(-1)$-connected, i.e.\ non-empty, which is the case.
 Thus we proceed by induction on $g$.